Wednesday, December 28, 2005

 Each Hard Rock location received a kit including information and FAQ about the sweepstake.

-The kit also included promotional material - from posters, coasters, pins for the staff, lanyards with company messaging, inserts for the menus, video ad and to guidelines how to work the local media.
+The kit also included promotional material - from posters, coasters, pins for the staff, lanyards with company messaging, inserts for the menus, video ad and to guidelines how to work the local media. - One of Hard Rock’s main gimmicks is the smashing of a guitar on during the launch.

 In this case, Hard Rock announced "The World's Largest Guitar Smash" that took place in August, one month before the Grand Opening.
 During this event, 100 guitars were smashed by the likes of Steven Van Zandt and Brian Wilson.
-Hard Rock made a point of donating one new guitar to the Peace Games for every guitar smashed during the Guitar Smash.
+Hard Rock made a point of donating one new guitar to the Peace Games for every guitar smashed during the Guitar Smash. - The apotheosis of the campaign was the Grand Opening that took place on Saturday, September 17.

 It included a benefit concert featuring Velvet Revolver, Reverend Run (of Run DMC fame) and the music of New York DJ Mark Ronson.